AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 agents are still evolving

-complexity increases quickly with autonomy
+complexity increases quickly with automation

 Assistants and agents are tools.

-What matters more is how you use them.
+What matters is how you use them.

 Professionals who benefit most from AI tend to: